Facebook groups for Business [Must-know things About Facebook Groups Marketing to grow your business]

 - Communicate with other members through the internal chat

-Difference between a Facebook group and a Facebook page
+Difference between a Facebook group and a Facebook business page/Facebook Business fanpage.

-You might be wondering why you need a group since Fan pages already exist.
+You might be wondering why you need a group since the Facebook fan page already exists.
 Pay attention to the next section to discover how useful a Facebook group can be and the main differences with a Fan Page.